speechly/speechly/examples/android-decoder-example/README.md

 ## Get started

 Before starting, make sure you have created and deployed a Speechly application.
-For on-device use it's required to use a **small** model.
+For on-device use, only `small` models are supported.

 ### Download model bundle

-Download the **TensorFlow Lite** version of the model bundle from [Speechly Dashboard](https://api.speechly.com/dashboard) or using [Speechly CLI](https://github.com/speechly/cli):
+Download a **TensorFlow Lite** model bundle from [Speechly Dashboard](https://api.speechly.com/dashboard) or using [Speechly CLI](https://github.com/speechly/cli):

 ```bash
 speechly download YOUR_APP_ID . --model tflite